 Employing 95 staff, Ross and Liddell has offices in Edinburgh, Paisley and Dundee as well as an office in Glasgow city centre and a lettings office in the west end of the city.
 For more information on Ross and Liddell services and property advice, please go to www.ross-liddell.com or call 0131 346 8989.

-Reigning champions of the top award, CALA and S1 Developments have both continued their success through last year and organisers are hopeful that new work will be highlighted from both firms and others in the market.
+Reigning champions CALA and S1 Developments took the ultimate prizes and were named the Large and Small Housing Developers of the Year.
+Both have continued their success throughout last year and organisers are hopeful that new work will be highlighted from both firms as well as from other leading players in the market.